 Unemployment refers to the condition when a person does not find any work for livelihood, the person is called Unemployed.
 Following are the various types of Unemployment.

 - Underemployment means not finding work according to one’s capability, or when full employment is not received, then it is called Underemployment.
 The contribution a person can give in the production in normal circumstances, in this situation, he becomes able to contribute less than that amount.
-We can take an example to understand it clearly, like – when a qualified Engineer or Doctor works as a clerk or laborer, this situation would be called as that of Under Employment.
+We can take an example to understand it clearly, like – when a qualified Engineer or Doctor works as a clerk or laborer, this situation would be called Under Employment.
 Such a person is seen working but his full capacity is not utilized.

 This form cannot be directly seen.
 It remains hidden.
 In India, this kind is found more in agriculture, where more than the required persons are employed.
-If some people are taken out from the activity of farming, the production will not be affected.
-It means that such an excess number of persons do not contribute to farming.
+If some people are taken out from the activity of farming, production will not be affected.
+It means that such an excess number of people do not contribute to farming.
 Such persons come under Disguised Unemployment.

 This arises in the country, due to the lack of capital and excess labor.
-This type arises, when there is a lack of capital in the country whereas; the number of laborers is in excess.
+This type arises when there is a lack of capital in the country whereas; the number of laborers is in excess.
 Due to this, the development structure of the country becomes unbalanced.
 That is why this type is called Structural Unemployment.

 Seasonal type is found in India in Agricultural Sector.
 Agriculture does not provide employment to labor for the whole year.
 At the time of plowing, sowing, and cultivation there is twenty-four hours of work in the agricultural sector but in the rest of the year, there is no work.
 Thus, laborers remain unemployed in the meantime.
 This type is called Seasonal Unemployment.

-At the time of recession in business, the demand for goods becomes less, as a result, laborers are removed, from their jobs and they become unemployed.
+At the time of recession in business, the demand for goods becomes less, as a result, laborers are removed from their jobs, and they become unemployed.
 This type is called Cyclical Unemployment.